 This Fall Bourbon Sangria Recipe is a true autumnal treat.
 It combines bourbon whiskey with red wine, homemade low carb apple cider and homemade sugar free keto grenadine with plenty of amazing fruit and warm fall spices to create a stunning drink!

 This fruity, spiced cinnamon whiskey sangria is easy to please a crowd and whip up ahead of time for holiday festivities.
-The sugar content is greatly reduced by making your own apple cider and grenadine, but you you can always opt for store bought versions if you're not looking to limit sugar.
+The sugar content is greatly reduced by making your own apple cider and grenadine, but you can always opt for store-bought versions if you're not looking to limit sugar.

 - Red wine - Choose something not too sweet that you actually want to drink!

 - Bourbon whiskey - Your favorite variety.
 Sometimes we even add some homemade apple cinnamon infused whiskey if we have some on hand.
 If you don't like bourbon, feel free to use your favorite Irish whiskey or anything you like.

 - Homemade sugar free grenadine - So delicious!
 You can also use plain pomegranate juice instead, but you may need to add some sweetener to the drink, as the grenadine and apple cider are the main components that add sweetness to the drink.

 - Homemade low carb apple cider - Our sugar free apple cider is truly delicious and easy to make. and can be made over a week in advance.
 It's nice and spiced so it adds an incredible flavor profile to the sangria.